northamerican/js-map-accessor/README.md

 ```

-Set each property in a multidimensional array
+Set each property in a multidimensional array:
 ```js
 arr = [{
     a: [0, 0]